Akhilesh0605/LLM_GATEWAY/Readme.md

   "cache_hit": false,
   "latency_ms": 310,
   "tokens_used": 198,
-  "cost_usd": 0.000041
+  "cost_usd": 0.000041,
+  "similarity_score": 0.92
 }
 ```

-Response headers tell you what happened:
+If you expose headers, they can look like this:

 ```
 X-Model-Used: llama-3.1-8b-instant